shlokamohanty/i-write-sometimes/_posts/2026-04-25-thesis-ideation.md

 > Kid Shloka wanted to study astrophysics and filmmaking.
 I like filmmaking, clearly.
 But something about it within ITP actually ruined it for me.
 I don't like the motion capture stuff, or the new-media filmmaking technology, projection mapping, VR, and all of that.
 I made 'Puppet Hands' on my phone.
 Then, I just used Procreate to do the mixed-media part.
 And I think that is still one of my best works.
 I just got thread and some fake flowers from Michaels.
 I barely spent anything.
 I also think it was easy to push Apoorv to act in it.
 But he did actually get scared of me because I was being too bossy, but it was fine because we were close.
 I fear I can’t be that level of bossy.
 I’m *sweet*.

+> Thematically, these forms show some aspects of decay, degradation, and repetition with variation.
+Most of my projects from last semester actually circled around the same theme.
+This is a good thing to latch onto, with the question of interaction.

 ###  story devices and early animation devices (?)

 - https://nymag.com/strategist/article/little-tikes-story-dream-machine-review.html